Dual Tuning for Reasoning Efficacy-Driven Data Curation in Multimodal LLM Training: Experiments

-\textbf{Basemodel:} We select Qwen2.5-VL-7B~\cite{bai2025qwen2} as the base model for its strong overall capabilities and wide adoption in the community.
-We also conduct main experiments on Ming-lite-omni v1.5, a 20B Mixture-of-Experts (MoE) model with 3B active parameters~\cite{Mingomni2025}, with results shown in the Appendix.
+\textbf{Basemodel:} We use Qwen2.5-VL-7B~\cite{bai2025qwen2} as the base model for its wide adoption in the community.
+To mitigate model and architecture-specific bias, we also experiment on Ming-lite-omni v1.5, a 20B Mixture-of-Experts (MoE) model with 3B active parameters~\cite{Mingomni2025}, with results shown in the Appendix.

-\textbf{Datasets:} We define two types of data in our study: \begin{itemize}[leftmargin=2.5em] \item Chain-of-Thought (CoT): contains explicit thinking content followed by the final answer. \item Direct-Answer (DA): contains only the final answer, identical to the CoT counterpart but without thinking content. \end{itemize}

-We prepare datasets for both spatial and multi-disciplinary domains.
+\textbf{Datasets:} We prepare datasets for both spatial and multi-disciplinary domains.
 Each data sample is generated in paired CoT and DA formats, ensuring that the question, visual input, and ground-truth answer remain identical across both versions.

-\begin{itemize}[leftmargin=2.5em] \item Spatial Data: We prepare a specialized dataset for spatial reasoning, synthesized from a diverse range of sources including Hypersim~\cite{roberts2021hypersim}, ScanNet~\cite{dai2017scannet}, ScanNet++~\cite{yeshwanth2023scannet++}, ARKitScenes~\cite{baruch2021arkitscenes}, and SAT~\cite{ray2024sat}.
-We leverage Gemini 2.5 Pro~\cite{comanici2025gemini} for knowledge distillation to generate reasoning traces, which serve as the CoT counterparts for the DA data.
-The final spatial reasoning dataset is balanced across eight categories of video tasks and four categories of image-text tasks, ensuring comprehensive coverage of tasks defined in VSI-Bench and CV-Bench.
-For SFT, the dataset comprises 30k image-text VQA and 8k video VQA pairs, each accompanied by its corresponding CoT reasoning.
-Additionally, a separate set of 10k image-text and 10k video VQA samples is reserved for RL stages.
+\begin{itemize}[leftmargin=2.5em] \item Spatial Data: We construct spatial data from open-source 3D annotated datasets~\cite{roberts2021hypersim,dai2017scannet,yeshwanth2023scannet++,baruch2021arkitscenes,ray2024sat}.
+Building on the original Visual Question-Answer(VQA) data, we use Gemini 2.5 Pro~\cite{comanici2025gemini} to construct additional chain-of-thought (CoT) content.
+The final dataset is balanced across eight categories of VSI-Bench~\cite{su2025thinking} and four categories of CV-Bench~\cite{zhu2025cvbench}.
+For SFT, the dataset comprises 30k image-text VQA and 8k video-text VQA pairs.
+Additionally, a separate set of 10k image-text and 10k video-text VQA samples is reserved for RL stages.

-\item Multi-disciplinary Data: For multi-disciplinary reasoning, we leverage the open-source OneThinker~\cite{feng2025onethinker} dataset as our base.
-To ensure domain relevance, we exclude task categories weakly correlated with multi-disciplinary reasoning, such as tracking and segmentation.
-Furthermore, we filter out reasoning traces containing excessive repetitions of ``wait” tokens to improve data quality.
-From the refined dataset, we sample 20k image-text VQA pairs for SFT and 10k pairs for RL.
+\item Multi-disciplinary Data: we test the open-source OneThinker~\cite{feng2025onethinker} dataset in math and multi-disciplinary experiments.
+To ensure domain relevance, we exclude data categories weakly correlated with MMMU and MathVista~\cite{lu2023mathvista,yue2024mmmu}, such as tracking and segmentation.
+We remove samples in which "wait" appears more than twice in the CoT content to prevent the model from falling into unproductive reflection.
+We sample 20k image-text VQA pairs for SFT and 10k pairs for RL.

 \end{itemize}

 \textbf{Implementation Details:} All SFT and RL experiments are conducted on a cluster of 32 NVIDIA H800 GPUs for 4 epochs using the AdamW optimizer.
 For SFT, the learning rate is set to $1 \times 10^{-5}$, with a per-GPU batch size of 4 for images and 1 for videos.
 The maximum video frame count is set to 256.
 For RL, we employ Group Relative Policy Optimization (GRPO) with a group size of 8 and a KL coefficient of 0.01.
 The RL stage use a learning rate of $1 \times 10^{-6}$, a per-GPU batch size of 1, and a reduced maximum video frame count of 64 for computational efficiency.